timdoan22/timdoan22/README.md

 <img width="979" alt="td_banner" src="https://user-images.githubusercontent.com/95662248/189301668-b9e2b487-5740-451a-a912-37f945d06061.png">
 <h1 align="center">Hi 👋, I'm Tim from Toronto, ON</h1>
 <h3 align="center">A Full Stack Web Developer at 100Devs</h3>
-<h4 align="center">I'm currently a full stack web developer who has a passion for software and building things that can have an impact on people's lives.
-Currently, I am creating web applications for clients at 100Devs.
-My main focus currently is creating full MERN (MongoDB, Express.JS, React.JS and Node.JS) stack applications.
-I do also have experience with Python as well.
-Combined with my previous experience with project management and working in the finance industry, I would like to bring my skills and talents to a full scale software organization.</h4>
+<h4 align="center">I'm a full stack web developer who has an interest in building things that can have an impact on people's lives.
+I am currently creating full MERN (MongoDB, Express.JS, React.JS and Node.JS) stack applications at 100Devs.
+I would love to bring my skills and talents to a software organization.
+Please reach out if you'd like to connect with me.</h4>

 - 🔭 I’m currently working on creating **fullstack applications**